grafana/grafana-infinity-datasource/docs/sources/query/time-formats.md

 # Time formats

-Timestamp fields should be one of the standard javascript date format as specified [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date).
+Timestamp fields should be one of the standard JavaScript date format as specified int the [MDN Date documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date).

 ![image](https://user-images.githubusercontent.com/153843/92720934-3d0d2080-f35d-11ea-93e3-c1ff46d4ea59.png#center)

-For example, below lists various valid timestamp formats.
-Your time field can be one of this format.
+For example, the following list has different valid timestamp formats.
+Your time field can be one of this format:

 ```bash
 year,population